11 Common Hydrangea Pests: How to Prevent and Treat Them

 Japanese beetles gnaw on the leaves of plants, leaving behind only the veins.
 Use soapy water to get rid of bugs

 If you spend a lot of time in the garden you may be familiar with Japanese beetles.
-Japanese beetles are another very common garden pest.
+Japanese beetles are another very common hydrangea pest.
 They are not too picky when it comes to their meal choices.
 They tend to be a common problem on oakleaf hydrangeas, but not typically on the other hydrangea species.

 The adult Japanese beetles are what cause the most plant damage.
 They have copper-colored backs with a metallic blue or green head.
-Japanese beetles nibble at the leaves of plants leaving just the veins behind leading to a lacy looking leaf.
+Japanese beetles nibble at the leaves of plants leaving just the veins behind leading to a lacy-looking leaf.

 The best way to prevent adult Japanese beetles is by controlling them when they are in their larval state as grubs which can be tricky.
 These grubs can typically be found in your lawn, or in your gardens nibbling on roots.
 Sometimes you can find grub trails in the lawn.
 These typically look like streaks of dead grass.